ADappts101/androidonlineemulator/README.md

-# ApkOnlone Android online emulator
+# ApkOnline Android online emulator

 This is a demo about how to write a web browser extensions using the ApkOnline android online emulator.